LUKALAPUSAIKUMARAO/Weather-Application-Using-Java/README.md

 # WeatherAppProject

 ## Overview

 The **WeatherAppProject** is a Java-based application that provides weather information, including the current weather and a multi-day forecast.
 It retrieves data from the OpenWeather API and allows users to view temperature, humidity, wind speed, and weather descriptions.
-The application also includes user preferences for units (metric or imperial) and enables notifications for high and low temperature alerts.
+The application features a graphical user interface (GUI) implemented with Swing, allowing for an intuitive and user-friendly experience.

 ### Key Features

 - **Current Weather and Forecast**: Fetches real-time weather data and forecasts for a specified number of days.
 - **Unit Preferences**: Allows users to switch between metric (°C, m/s) and imperial (°F, mph) units.
-- **Notifications**: Provides alerts for high and low temperatures based on user-selected units.
+- **Notifications**: Provides alerts for high and low temperatures based on user-selected thresholds.
 - **Persistence**: Saves user preferences (units and notifications) in a `userPreferences.properties` file, so they persist across sessions.

 ## Prerequisites